 Loyal Listener Lauren

+Contrary to what most people think, vaginal intercourse is not the easiest way to uncover the mystery of the G-area.
+Think of it like a tiny little boutique located on a bustling shopping street; You might totally miss it unless you know what to look for.
 So before you start playing around with different sex positions, I think you should begin this journey exploring solo.
 That way, you can do a little recon, learn the lay of the land, then come back and report your findings to your eager-to-please partner.

 To help guide you towards your first orgasmic destination, here’s a little tutorial…

-When a woman becomes aroused, this lump of tissue swells and becomes more sensitive to the touch.
-That’s why I recommend treating yourself to a clitoral orgasm (or three) before you start your search; when you have an orgasm, blood rushes to the genitals, making the G-spot even easier to find.
+The central point of the G-area is located about 2 inches inside the vagina, perched on the front vaginal wall.
+Although size and location may vary from vagina to vagina, you will be able to locate the “main point” of the G-spot by its ridged texture (similar to that of a walnut).
+When you become aroused, this lump of tissue swells and becomes more sensitive to the touch.
+That’s why I recommend treating yourself to a clitoral orgasm or two before you start your search.
+When you have an orgasm, blood rushes to the genitals, making the G-spot even easier to find.

 Once you’ve located the area, try stroking it with your index and middle finger using a come-hither motion.
-Play around with different amounts of pressure until you find what works, then stick with it!
+Play around with different amounts of pressure until you find what works, then stick with it.

 How long will it take?

 A G-spot orgasm usually requires continuous stimulation, so it might not happen right away.
 Just keep stroking in a steady rhythm and keep in mind that great orgasms usually take time.
 And if you start to feel like you have to pee, that just means it’s probably working, so keep it up.